yard

 Do not add high nitrogen fertilizer in late summer or plants can push tender growth that winter damages.

 Fall is cleanup and planting time for bulbs.
-Drop in yellow tulip and daffodil bulbs at 3 times their height deep.
-In colder zones, check our page for zone 5 timing so bulbs root before the ground locks up.
+Drop in yellow tulips and Daffodil bulbs at 3 times their height deep.
+In colder zones, check your local timing so bulbs root before the ground locks up.

 • fiber_manual_recordLate winter: Cut back dead stems, spread compost